caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 This will&mdash;other than for the trivial case of an empty list&mdash;throw an exception.
 The call to `List<T>.Add()` will modify the list.
 The foreach statement hides a call to `List<T>.Enumerator.MoveNext()` which will detect that the `List<T>` has been modified since the `List<T>.Enumerator` was created, and throw an `InvalidOperationException` as a result.

-When an enumerator is first created, its `Current` property should be considered to be in an invalid state, and accesses of the property should throw `InvalidOperationException`.
-The first invocation of `MoveNext()` should&mdash;if the enumeration contains any items&mdash;move it on to the first valid item.  `MoveNext()` should return `true` if the call was successful in that an item was available to move to, and `Current` now represents that item; if `MoveNext()` returns `false` then the enumerator's `Current` property is once more in an invalid state.
-In general, if you want to move through the whole enumeration, keep calling `MoveNext()` until it returns `false`, which means there was no next item to move to.
+When an enumerator is first created, its `Current` property should be in an invalid state, and accesses of the property should throw `InvalidOperationException`.
+The first invocation of `MoveNext()` should&mdash;if the enumeration contains any items&mdash;move it on to the first valid item.  `MoveNext()` returns `true` if the call was successful&mdash;in that an item was available to move to&mdash;and `Current` is now that item; if `MoveNext()` returns `false` it means there are no more items, and the enumerator's `Current` property is once more in an invalid state.
+In general, if you want to move through the whole enumeration, keep calling `MoveNext()` until it returns `false`, which means you've gone off the end of all of the items.
 In keeping with the simplicity of the interface, there is no way to tell whether or not `MoveNext()` will succeed without calling it.

+Incidentally, if you're thinking "but hang on a minute there, we *do* know how long an array is, or how long a `List<T>` is"&mdash;yes, we do.
+However they also implement more advanced interfaces such as `ICollection<T>` and `IList<T>` which give you a few more guarantees than a plain `IEnumerable<T>`, such as a known length and stable item position (items always having the same position in the data, in other words).
+Here though we're working at the lowest level, and we don't have those guarantees.
+That does mean we can, say, start iterating over a large data set without having loaded it all, or without having received it over the network.

 You can see from the above, now, how we could implement the `foreach` keyword if it did not exist.
 The loop: